The Holmesglen Institutional Repository (HIR)

 aims to preserve and provide access in usable form, to all scholarly work produced by the Institute; limited only by each author's retained rights from publishers.
-The repository may include any research outputs such as journal articles or research data, e-theses, e-learning objects and teaching materials.
+The repository may include any research outputs such as journal articles, eTheses, eLearning objects or teaching materials.

 - Increased visibility and access.
-Works will be discoverable by search engines such as Google Scholar, the National Library of Australia's TROVE and OAISTER.
+Works will be discoverable by search engines such as Google Scholar, and the National Library of Australia's TROVE.

 - Increased impact and recognition of research.